eea/eionet.transfer/README.md

 Building a Docker image
 -----------------------

-It is possible to build, test and push a Docker image to EEA's Docker registry.
+It is possible to build, test and push a Docker image of Eionet transfer to EEA's Docker registry.
+The image includes Jolokia for integration into the monitoring system.
 To do so you activate the `docker` profile.
 The `install` goal will do a test start up of the container.
 The `docker:push` will push the Docker image to dockerrepo.eionet.europa.eu:5000.
 ```
 mvn -Pdocker install docker:push
 ```